 We observe that opposite-sign leptons (LNC) tend to be produced in the same direction, and same-sign leptons (LNV) in opposite directions.
 As explained in \cref{fig:sketch}, this is a consequence of the chirality of the weak interaction and the conservation of the total angular momentum.
 In the absence of any other dynamics, spin projections lead to the characteristic angular dependence in $\cos\left(\nicefrac{\theta_{ll}^{\mathrm{CM}}}{2}\right)$ and $\sin\left(\nicefrac{\theta_{ll}^{\mathrm{CM}}}{2}\right)$ of the transition amplitude, respectively for LNC and LNV. \Cref{eq:lnc_amplitude_cm,eq:lnv_amplitude_cm} then directly follow from squaring the amplitude.

-In the massive case, the finite masses of the decay products can results in helicity flips, and in the three-body case, the QCD matrix elements result in non-trivial correlations between the momenta of the primary decay products.
+In the massive case, the finite masses of the decay products can result in helicity flips, and in the three-body case, the QCD matrix elements lead to non-trivial correlations between the momenta of the primary decay products.
 These effects complicate the correlations between the various momenta.
 Nevertheless, they can be accounted for when \emph{sampling} events.
 To this end, we have implemented the full matrix elements from \cref{eq:lnc_amplitude,eq:lnv_amplitude} in our Monte-Carlo simulation, as discussed in \cref{sec:spin_correlated_decay_chain}.